Written By: David Statman

 Karen received her associate nursing degree in 1997 from Eastern Florida State College in Cocoa, Florida.
 In 2015, she went back to school to earn her Bachelor of Science in Nursing Degree from Grand Canyon University.

-She’s been a nurse for 25 years and is a member of multiple medical associations:
+She’s been a nurse for over 28 years and is a member of multiple medical associations:

 Karen began her medical career at the esteemed Johns Hopkins Hospital in Baltimore, Maryland.
 She was a nurse primarily for surgery patients from 1997-2000, when she returned home to Florida and joined the Merritt Island Medical Center staff.